SzymonCieslar24/LisekChytrusekTheGame/README.md

 # LisekChytrusekTheGame
-A simple Unity game showcasing the physics and terain options in the Unity.
+A simple Unity game showcasing the physics and terrain options in the Unity.